plain-solutions-gmbh/kirby-form-block-suite/README.md

 **Problem:** Error to validate license key

 **Solutions:**
 - If you haven't got a license yet?
-Get a [single site license](https://license.microman.ch/?product=801346) or an [infinite site license](https://license.microman.ch/?product=803284).
+Get a [single site license](https://plain-solutions.net/?product=801346).
-- Your server needs a connection to the license server: [https://license.mircroman.ch](https://license.microman.ch)
+- Your server needs a connection to the license server: [https://plain-solutions.net](https://plain-solutions.net)
-- Your license key was already validated by another host: Send me [an email](mailto:kirby@microman.ch) **with your license key** to release the assigment.
+- Your license key was already validated by another host: Send me [an email](mailto:kirby@plain-solutions.net) **with your license key** to release the assigment.
-- Delete the license file and try again.
-Folder: `/site/config/.formblock_license`
+- Delete the license file `/site/config/.formblock_license` and try again.

 ---

 **Problem:** Problem with the validation

 **Solutions:**
-- Check if the symbolic link _media/plugins/microman/formblock/formblock.js_ is working properly.
+- Check if the symbolic link _media/plugins/plain/formblock/formblock.js_ is working properly.
-- There's a [known](https://github.com/youngcut/kirby-form-block-suite/issues/15) incompatibility issue with the _Ahmet Bora's Minify HTML compression plugin_.
+- There's a [known](https://github.com/plain-solutions-gmbh/kirby-form-block-suite/issues/15) incompatibility issue with the _Ahmet Bora's Minify HTML compression plugin_.
 We working on a solution.

 ---

-If you still have any questions or something is not working properly, [make an issue request on GitHub](https://github.com/youngcut/kirby-form-block-suite/issues) or send me a [private message](https://microman.ch/en/microman).
+If you still have any questions or something is not working properly, [make an issue request on GitHub](https://github.com/plain-solutions-gmbh/kirby-form-block-suite/issues) or send me a [private message](https://plain-solutions.net/support).

 **I hope you will enjoy this plugin.**

-## License
+# License

-This is a free trial version of Kirby Form Block Suite Plugin, which grants you the right to use the plugin for testing purposes.
-If you wish to use this plugin on one website or if you intend to use it for commercial purposes, you must [purchase a license](https://license.microman.ch/?product=801346).

-A license is required for those who wish to use the plugin to generate revenue, including but not limited to: e-commerce websites, affiliate marketing websites, and websites that require payment to access content.
-Licenses are non-transferable and cannot be shared with other users or websites.

-By downloading and using this plugin, you agree to the [terms and conditions of the License Agreement](https://license.microman.ch/license/).
-Failure to comply with the terms of the License Agreement may result in revocation of your license and legal action.
+By using this project, you agree to the terms and conditions outlined in our [Terms of Service](https://plain-solutions.net/terms).

-To purchase a license or learn more about our licensing options, please visit our [website](https://microman.ch) or contact us at [Contact Email](mailto:kirby@micorman.ch).
-Thank you for your interest in Kirby Form Block Suite Plugin!
+To acquire a license for this project, please visit our [Licensing Page](https://plain-solutions.net/801346).